KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-ShipmentTracking by fewieden](https://github.com/fewieden/MMM-ShipmentTracking)

-1. `.codeclimate.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-ShipmentTracking.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-ShipmentTracking.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `Tracker.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `Tracker.js`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `17track.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `17track.js`: Replace it with `MagicMirror²`.
-6. Deprecated - Found 'require('request')' in file `17track.js`: Replace it with built-in fetch.
+4. Deprecated - Found 'require('request')' in file `17track.js`: Replace it with built-in fetch.
-7. Recommendation - Found 'XMLHttpRequest' in file `17track.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'XMLHttpRequest' in file `17track.js`: Replace it with built-in fetch.
-8. Typo - Found 'Magic Mirror' in file `DHL.js`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `DHL.js`: Replace it with `MagicMirror²`.
-9. Typo - Found 'Magic Mirror' in file `Landmark.js`: Replace it with `MagicMirror²`.
+7. Typo - Found 'Magic Mirror' in file `Landmark.js`: Replace it with `MagicMirror²`.
-10. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-11. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Simple-Swiper by Bee-Mar](https://github.com/Bee-Mar/MMM-Simple-Swiper)